MathisJANKOVIC/python-cli-menu/README.md

 # Creates a console menu with yellow cursor and returns the index of selected option
 choice4: int = menu("Amazing Console Menu", OPTIONS, "yellow", ouput_format=int)
 ```
-## Requirements
-- Windows
-- Python 3.10+

-## Configuration

-To use the library, simply download `console_menu.py` and place it in your project directory.
-Alternatively, you can move the file to your Python library directory, allowing you to use the module in any project.
-Here are common locations for the library directory, where `XX` stands for your Python version :

-- `C:\Program Files\PythonXX\Lib`
-- `C:\Users\Username\AppData\Local\Programs\Python\PythonXX\Lib`